[x]

 "We also know that the law is not made for good people but for those who are against the law and for those who refuse to follow it.
 It is for people who are against God and are sinful, who are unholy and ungodly, who kill their fathers and mothers, who murder, who take part in sexual sins, who have sexual relations with people of the same sex, who sell slaves, who tell lies, who speak falsely, and who do anything against the true teaching of God." -I Timothy 1:9-10, (New Century Version)

 Now, it should be noted that all of these verses are excerpts from letters by the apostle Paul to their respective recipients.
-Before taking them at face value, listen to what the apostle Peter had to say about Paul's writings.
+Before taking them at face value, listen to what the apostle Peter had to say about Paul's writings:

-In 2 Peter 3:15-17 he says: "You can be sure the long waiting of our Lord is part of His plan to save men from the punishment of sin.
+2 Peter 3:15-17 "You can be sure the long waiting of our Lord is part of His plan to save men from the punishment of sin.
 God gave our dear brother Paul the wisdom to write about this also.
 He wrote about these things in all of his writings.
 Some of these things are hard to understand.
 People who do not have much understanding and some who are not strong in the faith change the meaning of his letters.
 They do this to the other parts of the Holy Writings also.
 They are destroying themselves as they do this.
 And so, dear friends, now that you know this, watch so you will not be led away by the mistakes of these sinful people.
 Do not be moved by them."
 (New Life Version)

 With this warning in mind, it should be noted that the very word 'homosexual' and phrases specifically referring to sex between people of the same gender for the previous condemning verses are NOT found in all Bible translations across the board.

-Each translation reflects the world-view, beliefs and mind set of its translators.
+Each translation reflects the world-view, beliefs, and mind set of its translators.
 Their personal biases distort their work.
 It is therefore no wonder that many have wished to know what the original text actually said.
 The National Gay Pentecostal Alliance (NGPA) has analyzed the Leviticus verse in great detail to produce a word-for-word translation of the original Hebrew.
 In English, with minimal punctuation added, they rendered it as: "And with a male thou shalt not lie down in beds of a woman; it is an abomination."
 That is, rather than forbidding homosexuality, it simply restricts where it can happen.
 This may seem like a strange prohibition to us today, but it was consistent with other laws in Leviticus which involve improper mixing of things that should be kept separate.
-Much of Leviticus deals with the "Levitical Holiness Code," a code of conduct that was part of a covenant that required the children of Israel to not participate in the religious rituals of the Canaanites once they entered the promised land.
-They were not to eat with, intermarry, worship with or in a manner similar to the Canaanites.
+Much of Leviticus deals with the "Levitical Holiness Code," a code of conduct that was part of a covenant that prohibited the children of Israel from participating in the religious rituals of the Canaanites once they entered the promised land.
+They were not to eat with, intermarry, worship with or in a similar manner to the Canaanites.
 They were to remain "holy" or set apart.
 In obeying this covenant, they would prove themselves to be God's chosen people.

 Since women were thought to be unclean during certain times of month, they had beds of their own.
 Only her husband was permitted there, and then only for the purpose of having sex with her.
 Any other use of her bed would have been a defilement.
 An argument against this interpretation is that it would not go well with the next verse that discusses a man or a woman engaging in bestiality.
 However, in defense of the NGPA translation, there is already a break in topic between verses 21 and 22 which prohibits children being sacrificed to Molech.
 So a second break between verses 22 and 23 would not be unreasonable.

 The seriousness of this crime in Hebrew eyes was made worse by the belief that 'to lie with a man as with a woman' violated the dignity of the male gender.
 Women were considered property but men were the direct image of God.
-To treat a man the way a woman was treated was to reduce him to property and thus, to violate the image of God.
+To treat a man the way a woman was treated was to reduce him to property and, thus, to violate the image of God.

 As a country founded by people seeking to escape religious persecution, for having beliefs that differed from the norm, as a country that established a democracy proclaiming that "All men are created equal" why do we try so hard to make others conform to our personal way of life and scorn those who have the courage to stand their ground?